 Photo and video Gear

-A Word about Photographing People: The people of Bhutan are very colorful, and their facial features bestow on them such a peaceful beauty that it is hard to pass up a photographic opportunity.
+The people of Bhutan are very colourful, and their facial features bestow on them such a peaceful beauty that it is hard to pass up a photographic opportunity.
 Generally speaking Bhutanese children love having their picture taken.
 Most times, as soon as they see your camera, they will run up to you, giggling and fighting among each other for the best position in the tableau.
 Other times, they may not show such enthusiasm but, if asked politely, they will be more than happy to pose for you.
 Adults are more reserved and, out of respect, you should always ask permission of your subjects before pointing your camera at them.
+If you are on trek make sure to carry back up charger, there are no charging facilities on trek.

 Restrictions